Kartik-R-codes/Pyrockpaperscissiors/README.md

 the program uses a bunch of if-elif-else statements to figure out whether

-the output should pe win, tie or lose.
+the output should be win, tie or lose.

-you may take a look at the code to understand better.
+**you may take a look at the code to understand better.**

+**This probably won't be updated anytime soon as... what else can i add to rock paper scissiors?**